lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 Let's update now the `ModelsCache` struct to be able to load preprocessed models.
-Remember that prior to use any model you
+Remember that prior to use any model you need to
-need to preprocess it by using the model generator executable.
-Let's start with the `init` class:
+preprocess it by using the model generator executable.
+Let's start with the `init` function:

 ```zig
 const com = @import("com");